In an emergency

 Useful Information

-• Almost all GPs offer free treatment to children under 13.
+• Almost all GPs offer free treatment to children aged 13 years and under.

 • You will have to pay to see a GP if your child is over 13 years old, or sometimes if you see a doctor who is not your normal GP.
 It helps to be enrolled at a GP medical practice because then visits and medication are cheaper.
+It's free to enrol.
 See https://www.health.govt.nz/your-health/services-and-support/health-care-services/visiting-doctor-or-nurse

 • If your visit is due to an accident, tell the GP's receptionist, as this will make your visit cheaper.